jc6310/H3D-assignment/README.md

   - Write processed JSON into an output folder

 ### Validation Rules
-Each input JSON file must contain at minimum:
+Each input JSON file must contain at a minimum:

 ```json
 {